 When can colleges start recruiting for women’s track and field programs?
 It’s the first thing families want to know.
-In general, college coaches can begin contacting track and field student-athletes starting June 15 after their sophomore year.
+At the Division 1 level, college coaches can begin contacting track and field student-athletes starting June 15 after their sophomore year.
 This includes emails, calls, texts, recruiting letters and verbal offers.
+Division 2 coaches can begin contacting recruits at any time.

-However, keep in mind that many programs are recruiting before that point.
+However, keep in mind that many Division 1programs are recruiting before June 15.
 Coaches review stats, follow rankings, evaluate athletes and compile their list of potential prospects ahead of time.
 That way, they know exactly who they want to contact when June 15 rolls around.
 In this section, we break down the NCAA track and field recruiting rules, as well as the regulations for the NAIA, and take a closer look at how college coaches build their list of potential prospects.

 The NCAA track and field recruiting rules and calendar dictates when and how coaches can contact student-athletes.
 It’s designed to curb early recruiting and prevent coaches from overloading athletes, especially underclassmen, with calls, emails and texts.
 Here’s how it works: The NCAA outlines specific time periods each year for when D1 and D2 coaches can contact potential recruits, and which days are off limits from actively recruiting.